Last Updated on September 7, 2022 by Michelle Ball

 Usually, the best time to try to get an expungement term into an expulsion is before the student is expelled, via negotiations with the school district.

-Student attorney and advocate Michelle Ball assists with suspensions, expulsions, records corrections, special education and many student matters.
-As a lawyer since the 1990s with an office located in Sacramento California, Michelle’s reach can extend across the state, from Tahoe to South San Francisco, to San Diego and other locales.
+Attorney for students Michelle Ball assists with suspensions, expulsions, records corrections, special education and many student matters.
+As a lawyer since the 1990s with an office in Sacramento California, Michelle’s reach can extend across the state, from Tahoe to South San Francisco, to San Diego and other locales.

 Education Attorney for Students